Oissel

 Oissel ([wasɛl]) is a commune in the Seine-Maritime department in the Normandy region in northern France.

 Geography

 A suburban and light industrial town situated by the banks of the river Seine, just 8 mi south of Rouen at the junction of the D18 and the D13 roads.
 Junction 22 of the A13 autoroute is entirely within the commune's borders.
 SNCF operates a TER rail service here.

 History

 The area around Oissel were a common place for Viking raiders because of its location on the Seine river, during their raids on Francia.
-Eventually, the Vikings setteled on one of the islands near Oissel and made it into a base, calling the island "Thorhólmr" meaning "Thor's Island".
+Eventually, the Vikings settled on one of the islands near Oissel and made it into a base, calling the island "Thorhólmr" meaning "Thor's Island".

 During the battle of France, 9 June 1940, the French blew up several bridges and crossings over the Seine river around Oissel to halt the German advance, including Viaduc de Oissel and Pont de Tourville-la-Rivière.